bbc/device-discovery-pairing/document.md

 > "Webinos is an EU funded project aiming to deliver a platform for web applications across mobile, PC, home media (TV) and in-car devices."

-The most interesting aspect we found was the architecture document, which is worth [http://www.webinos.org/content/html/D033/Architecture_Overview.htm](reading in full).
+The most interesting aspect we found was the architecture document, which is worth [reading in full](http://www.webinos.org/content/html/D033/Architecture_Overview.htm).

 It has the concept of a 'personal zone':